 How permissions are applied

 There are multiple permission sets that come together to define a user's final set of permissions.
-Under the Groups & permissions section, these include:
+Under the Users > Permissions section, these include:

 Add-ons may define additional permission types.
 These will behave similarly to node permissions.